Back to blog

 Treating cloud as only a hosting change

-Moving software online does not help much if the workflow, permissions, and reporting problems remain unchanged.
-Migration should improve process, not just location..
+Moving software online does not fix unclear workflows, permissions, or reporting definitions.
+Migration should improve the operating model, not just location.

 Ignoring access control

-Cloud access is powerful, but it also makes role planning more important because more people may use the system from more places.
-Permission design is part of safe cloud adoption..
+Cloud access makes role planning more important because more people may use the system from more places.
+Test least-privilege access and account removal.

 Skipping data cleanup during migration

-Old records, duplicate fields, and inconsistent formats create problems when moved directly into a live cloud system.
-Migration quality strongly affects user trust after launch..
+Old records, duplicate fields, and inconsistent formats create problems when moved directly into a live system.
+Reconcile record counts and critical totals before cutover.

 No fallback thinking for connectivity